Journey around the Pacific

 - Choose from three distance-based fares: 22,000 miles, 26,000 miles and 29,000 miles.3

 - You may fly up to 16 flight segments on your trip.
 Travel between two airports by surface transportation will count as one flight segment.4

 - Four stopovers are included with the 22,000-mile fare, five with the 26,000-mile fare and six with the 29,000-mile fare.

 - You can book a oneworld Circle Pacific fare in first, business or economy class.1

 - For an additional cost, you can also purchase a Circle Pacific fare in the Premium Economy cabins of British Airways (World Traveller Plus), Cathay Pacific, Japan Airlines (on flights between Asia and North America) and Qantas.

 - You may return to your point of origin after a minimum of five days in first and business class or 10 days in economy class.

 - You have up to 12 months to complete your trip.

-- Your first segment needs to be booked and ticketed seven days before departure.5
+- Your first sector must be booked and ticketed prior to departure.5

 - Your reservations and ticketing can be handled by any participating oneworld® member airline.6